 - 1¼ cup powdered sugar

-- Lightly grease and flour a 9" square pan with the olive oil and flour.
+- Preheat the oven to 350 degrees.
+Lightly grease and flour a 9" square pan with the olive oil and flour.
 Shake out the excess flour, and set the pan aside.

 - Place the flour, sugar, baking powder, baking soda, and salt in a large mixing bowl and whisk to combine.
 Crack the eggs into the bowl and stir to break the yolks, then add the orange juice, zest, and olive oil.
 Mix with a wooden spoon until well combined, 60 to 70 strokes, or mix with an electric mixer on medium speed until smooth and combined, 1 to 2 minutes.